yassu/hyuki-cvs-graph/README.rst

     :target: https://travis-ci.org/yassu/hyuki-cvs-graph

-This is a tool like as  `taking-star-table with color <https://note.mu/hyuki/n/n9a6e7c1e0d7b>`__ (ja), which considered by Mr. Hyuki(ja).
+This is a tool like as  `taking-star-table with color <https://note.mu/hyuki/n/n9a6e7c1e0d7b>`__ (ja), which considered by Mr. Hyuki.

 This tool makes table which is written project-name, day number from today and commit-status.